 - Police reports taken at the accident scene,

-- Driving records for all parties involved in the accident,
+- Driving records for all parties involved in the accident, and

 Conducting a thorough investigation is key with ridesharing accidents to ensure your case is as strong as possible.

-In simple matters, it may be as easy as filing a claim on your behalf with the Uber or Lyft driver’s carrier and let their insurer sort out the issues with the ridesharing company directly.
+In simple matters, it may be as easy as filling a claim on your behalf with the Uber or Lyft driver’s carrier and let their insurer sort out the issues with the ridesharing company directly.